 - In a medium bowl, whisk the dry ingredients together.
 Slowly add the flour into the wet ingredients mix and stir with a wooden spoon until a nice dough forms.
 It shouldn’t be sticky at this point.
 If so, add more flour by the tablespoon.

-- Roll one piece of the dough (while allowing the other 2 balls to remain in the fridge) into 1/4"/3-mm thickness between 2 pieces of parchment paper.
-If your dough starts to become uncooperative this means it has warmed up too much.
+- Roll one ball dough into 1/4″/3-mm thickness between 2 pieces of parchment paper.
+If your dough starts to become uncooperative this means it is too warm.
 Simply place in the freezer for 10 minutes.

 - Place on the baking sheet and bake for 5 to 7 minutes or till edges are firm.
 Cool on cookie sheet for 1 minute.
 Transfer cookies to a wire rack.